theycallmezeal/theycallmezeal.github.io/_posts/2025-04-26-semester-in-review-2.md

 I'm going to contradict everything I just said and assert that, honestly, I wasn't *that* much focused this semester than I was last semester.
 Perhaps the biggest difference was rather that I hit a critical mass of *stuff* to be able to start writing and submitting things.
 The writing, finally, justified the wandering.
 No longer was I the guy with a bajillion ideas: I was the guy whose bajillion ideas got him to a draft of a qualifying paper.

 You know what this reminds me of?
 Work.
 In industry there was more frequent metacommentary about people's ideas of company culture: the company valued, and rewarded, collegiality and teamwork and good vibes.
 And I'm sure those things were well-appreciated on a personal level.
-I sure did.
 (To my coworkers, I miss yall!!!)
 But in practice, the biggest predictor of the allocation of reward was what people produced.
 As a former boss (miss you too!) put it, "it's all about delivery."

 I shouldn't be surprised that academia, in its own way, is the same.
 I'm grateful to be appreciated for the other things I bring to the department, but the pressure's on to be productive.
 This is not a new idea.
 This is publish or perish.
 But sheesh.